Stalcup Ag Service is celebrating 75 years of growth and leadership in the farm management, rural appraisal, and farm real estate industry.

 • Feryle Berkland retired in 2015 after 28 years as a farm manager assistant.
 Her work ethic and dedication to the company and its clients was outstanding.

-• Our current staff and years of service include Nancy Gordon, 29 years, Cris Hegarty, 27 years, Barb Sherwood, 16 years, Audrey Hoeg and Kelsey Lohff, one year.
+• Our current staff and years of service include Nancy Gordon, 31 years, Barb Sherwood, 17 years, Jennifer Launderville, 2 years, Jean Schumacher, 2 years and Sheila De Groot, one year.

 American Society of Farm Managers and Rural Appraisers Involvement